VTAC course information

 Whether you’re a current Year 12 student planning your next steps after high school or a non-Year 12 applicant returning to study, we're here to help you navigate the application process with the Victorian Tertiary Admissions Centre (VTAC), the central hub for tertiary course applications in Victoria.

-Explore courses to prepare your VTAC preferences
+Find courses for your VTAC preferences

 How to apply for courses through VTAC